-It was Ahasuerus who had been made king over the realm of the Babylonians who had been made king over the realm of the Babylonians over the realm
+It was Ahasuerus who had been made king over the realm of the Babylonians who had been made king over the realm of the Babylonians

 This is background information about who Ahasuerus was.
 The UST places this in parentheses to make that clear.
 (See: Background Information)